Folk theorem (game theory): Setup and definitions

 Folk theorems are partially converse claims: they say that, under certain conditions (which are different in each folk theorem), every payoff profile that is both individually rational and feasible can be realized as a Nash equilibrium payoff profile of the repeated game.

 There are various folk theorems; some relate to finitely-repeated games while others relate to infinitely-repeated games.

 Infinitely-repeated games without discounting

 In the undiscounted model, the players are patient.
-They don't differentiate between utilities in different time periods.
+They do not differentiate between utilities in different time periods.
 Hence, their utility in the repeated game is represented by the sum of utilities in the basic games.